Cirrus HomeStone Centipede - Order Lithobiomorpha

 Stone Centipede

-The centipedes are some of the oldest terrestrial animals, and some of the very first creatures to crawl from the sea onto the land were probably very similar in appearance to modern centipedes.
+Centipedes are some of the oldest terrestrial animals, and some of the very first creatures to crawl from the sea onto the land were probably very similar in appearance to modern centipedes.
 All centipedes are nocturnal predators which live by actively hunting down insects and other small animals.
-They are found mostly in tropical forests, but have also established themselves in temperate forests as well as deserts.
-Commonly called "hundred-leggers", most centipedes have between 15 and 30 pairs of legs, one pair on each body segment.

 References